3 Reasons Record Store Day Inspires Local Love

 This year’s Record Store Day Ambassador is metal band Metallica, a band that came together at local SF eatery Tommy’s Joynt.
 Their drummer, Lars Ulrich, explains the impact his local record store had: “Ken and Ole, who were the guys responsible for the rock department at Bristol [in Denmark], were my heroes.
 Whatever they recommended instantly became a must have.
 In 1979 when I got invited back to Ken’s apartment to check out his personal record collection, it was one of the most exciting things in my life.
 Period.”
 For Ulrich, this kind of relationship is why record stores still matter, for artists and fans.

 And, isn’t that really what all small business is?
 A special experience, a real interaction?
-Every small business a part of the culture that makes not just us, but our communities.
+Every small business is a part of the culture that makes not just us, but our communities.
 National Record Store Day isn’t just about vinyl, it’s about the niche, the small, the local, it’s about what our small businesses mean to us in all their richness, culture, and diversity.

 You can find participating record stores on the National Record Day site.
 In honor of the Townsquared’s current small business communities, here are the participating stores in San Francisco, Oakland, Berkeley, Seattle, and New York.
 Be sure to check out in-store performances at your local record store!